CS-433/old-cs-433-project-2-2020-roll_king/README.md

 ``pip install ntlk``

 ## Structure
 **train_models.ipynb:** contains the code to fine-tune transformers including BERT, GPT2, BIGBIRD, and BERT followed by downstream classifiers.

+**random_forest.ipynb:** contains the code to ensemble five trained models with random forest.

 **run.py:** contains the code to produce exactly the same .csv predictions which we used in our best submission to the competition system.